 In September 2011, the Company entered into a sale-leaseback arrangement relating to its certain equipment.
 Under the terms of the arrangement, the Company's equipment, which had a carrying value of \$236,350, were sold in cash at a price equal to their carrying value.
 The Company then leased the property back under a 37 month capital lease that requires month lease payments in a range of \$6,600 to \$8,580.
 The Company has an option to purchase the property at the end of lease.
 The transaction has been accounted for as a financing arrangement, wherein the equipment continued to be reported on the Company's balance sheet, and depreciation expense on the equipment continued to be recognized.
-At December 31, 2012, the leased property had a cost of \$255,035 and accumulated depreciation of \$37,339, and was fully depreciated as of December 31, 2013.
+At December 31, 2012, the leased property had a cost of \$255,035 and accumulated depreciation of \$37,339, and was fully depreciated at December 31, 2013.
 Depreciation of assets leased under capital leases is included in depreciation expense.
+The future minimum lease payments were fully paid off at September 30, 2014.